Shadows of quantum machine learning: The flipped model

-Interestingly, in the relevant regime where the number of qubits $n,m$ used by the linear models involved in this flipping is logarithmic in $\norm{O}_1$ (e.g., where $O$ is a Pauli observable and hence $\norm{O}_1=2^n$), we find that this requirement on the spectral norm $\norm{O'}_\infty$ of the resulting flipped model is unavoidable in the worst case (up to a logarithmic factor in $\norm{O}_1$).
-We summarize this result informally in the following lemma and refer to Appendix \ref{appdx:flipping-bounds} for a more in-depth discussion.
+Interestingly, in the relevant regime where the number of qubits $n,m$ used by the linear models involved in this flipping is logarithmic in $\norm{O}_1$ (e.g., where $O$ is a Pauli observable and hence $\norm{O}_1=2^n$), we find that this requirement on the spectral norm $\norm{O'}_\infty$ of the resulting flipped model is unavoidable in the worst case, up to a logarithmic factor in $\norm{O}_1$.
+We refer to Appendix \ref{appdx:flipping-bounds} for proof of these statements and a more in-depth discussion.